For all users

 Installing the Apache Spark

-In cases where the apache spark isn’t available in the system, it can be downloaded using the script as below:
+In cases where the Apache Spark isn’t available in the system, it can be downloaded using the download.sh module.

 With root access